Self-Employed Mortgages For First-Time Buyers

 Graham Cox

-For first-time buyers, understanding the criteria lenders will use to assess your self-employed mortgage application is half the battle.
+For first-time buyers, understanding the criteria mortgage lenders use to assess your self-employed mortgage application is half the battle.

-That's why we put together this in-depth mortgage guide to answer all those questions and more.
+That's why we put together this in-depth mortgage guide to explain how income is assessed for self-employed borrowers, deposit size requirements, loan-to-income multiples and much more.

 Is it difficult to get a first-time buyer mortgage if I'm self-employed.

-Not necessarily.
-In some ways, it can be trickier.
+Not necessarily, though in some ways, it can be trickier.
 For example, a self-employed person would need to show evidence of being self-employed for at least a year.

 How do lenders define a first-time buyer?